Chairperson: Professor Bengtson (Fisheries, Animal and Veterinary Science)

 491, 492 Special Projects (1-3 each)

-Work that meets the individual needs of students in aquaculture.
+Work that meets the individual needs of students in animal and veterinary science.
 (Independent Study)

 508 Seminar in Biological Literature

 See Biological Sciences 508.

 591, 592 Research Problems (3 each)